94 Pages Posted: 5 Aug 2019 Last revised: 10 Mar 2020

 Date Written: July 31, 2019

-There is widespread consensus that US infrastructure investment — and infrastructure quality — has been on the decline.
+There is widespread consensus that US infrastructure quality has been on the decline.
 In response, politicians across the ideological spectrum have called for increased infrastructure spending.
-How much infrastructure we would get depends on how much output is produced per dollar of spending.
-Yet we know surprisingly little about infrastructure costs across time and place.
-We help to fill this gap by using data we digitized on the Interstate highway system — one of the nation’s most valuable infrastructure assets — to document spending per mile over the history of its construction.
+Although the cost of infrastructure determines how much physical output each dollar of spending yields, we know surprisingly little about these costs across time and place.
+We help to fill this gap by using data we digitized on the Interstate highway system—one of the nation’s most valuable infrastructure assets—to document spending per mile over the history of its construction.

 Keywords: infrastructure, highways, public participation, environmental review